15 Sneaky Psychological Tricks That Will Help You Save More Money

 Thankfully, I’ve got a lot of experience at tricking myself into making better money decisions — I’m only human, after all! — and I’m here to share some of my best ideas with you.

-Here are 15 psychological tricks you can use to save more money.
+Here are 15 psychological tricsaveks you can use to save more money.

 1. Don’t Trust Yourself

 Although I’m all for trusting yourself in most areas of life, it can backfire when it comes to money.